Solvent Extraction Unit

 - Info tab - Contains general settings for the unit and allows the user to include documentation about the unit and create Hyperlinks to external documents.

-- Links tab, only visible in SysCAD 9.2, contains a summary table for all the input and output streams.
+- Links tab, contains a summary table for all the input and output streams.

 - Audit tab - Contains summary information required for Mass and Energy balance.
 See Model Examples for enthalpy calculation Examples.